crrips/finance_bot/README.md

 ## 📩 Feedback

-If you have any suggestions or find any issues, feel free to contact me.
+Feel free to contact me if you have any suggestions or issues.